Skip to product information

 Sale Sold out

-Purpose - The Tib Tool is the solution for those wanting a superior alternative to train their Tibialis muscle.
-This Tib Bar is sized to fit Olympic plates, so if you have standard weight plates (25mm diameter) please check out our Tib Tool StandardSpecifically, the Tib Tool can be used to increase range of motion as well as strength.
-This promotes longevity in your leg muscles to ensure you can continue to perform the activities you do on a daily basis.
+The Tib Tool helps increase range of motion, strength & longevity in leg muscles, ensuring the ability to perform daily activities with ease.
 The Tibialis muscle is responsible for ankle dorsiflexion and inversion of the foot and is the largest of the dorsiflexor muscles.
 The use of a Tib Bar and Tib Raises was first popularised by Knees Over Toes Guy using the ATG System.

 Trusted by